On Smooth Whitney Extensions of almost isometries with small distortion, Interpolation and Alignment in $\Bbb R^D$-Part 1: A Counterexample.

-\begin{rmk} The counter example above could be motivated by the fact that the mapping swapping the numbers $\delta$ and $-\delta$ and fixing the number $1$ cannot be extended to a continuous bijection of the line. \end{rmk}
+The counter example above could be motivated by the fact that the mapping swapping the real numbers $\eta$ and $-\eta$ and fixing the number $1$ cannot be extended to a continuous bijection of the line.

-\begin{rmk} The case of $k>D$ absent in Theorem~\ref{t:lemmafive} is investigated by us in the paper \cite{DF2} where it is shown that we may allow for this case if roughly we require that on any $D+1$ of the $k$ points which form a relatively voluminous simplex, the extension $\Phi$ is orientation preserving.
-Other conditions concerning when the extension does not exist are also studied and an explicit exponential dependence of $\delta$ and $\varepsilon$ is given. \end{rmk}
+The case of $k>D$ absent in Theorem~\ref{t:lemmafive} and Theorem~\ref{t:lemmafiveprime} is investigated by us in the paper \cite{FD} where it is shown that we may allow for this case if roughly we require that on any $D+1$ of the $k$ points which form a relatively voluminous simplex, the extension $\Phi$ is orientation preserving.

-{\bf Acknowledgment:}\, Support from the Department of Mathematics at Princeton, the National Science Foundation, Mathematical Reviews, The Department of Defense and the University of the Witwatersrand are gratefully acknowledged.
+{\bf Acknowledgment:}\, Support from the Department of Mathematics at Princeton, the National Science Foundation, The American Mathematical Society, The Department of Defense and the University of the Witwatersrand are gratefully acknowledged.